-4 Challenges Facing Trump And Republicans When It Comes To Health Care
+4 Challenges Trump And Republicans Face When It Comes To Health Care

 Politics

-4 Challenges Facing Trump And Republicans When It Comes To Health Care
+4 Challenges Trump And Republicans Face When It Comes To Health Care

-It took a lot to get to this point, but Republicans have finally released their long-awaited health care bill.
-(For more on the policy, check out NPR's health team's reporting over at Shots.)
+It took a lot to get to this point, but Republicans have released their long-awaited health care bill.
+(For more on the policy, check out the NPR health team's reporting over at Shots.)

 The version that was released is likely to change as the bill goes through committees, but now that it's released, here are four potential challenges President Trump and Republicans face: